8th century - Tajiks emerge as distinct ethnic group; Arab invaders conquer Central Asia, including what is now Tajikistan, and introduce Islam.

 2004 October - Russia formally opens military base and takes back control over former Soviet space monitoring centre.Opposition leader arrested

-2004 December - Leader of opposition Democratic Party, Mahmadruzi Iskandarov, arrested in Moscow at request of Tajik prosecutor's office.
-Tajik authorities seek his extradition, alleging involvement in terrorism and arms offences as well as corruption.
+2004 December - Opposition Democratic Party leader Mahmadruzi Iskandarov arrested in Moscow at the request of Tajik prosecutors, who seek his extradition on terrorism and corruption charges.
 His supporters say the move is politically motivated.

 2005 February - Ruling party wins overwhelming victory in parliamentary elections.
 International observers say poll fails to meet acceptable standards.

-2005 April - Opposition leader Mahmadruzi Iskandarov released in Moscow after extradition request turned down but kidnapped and rearrested in Tajikistan.
+2005 April - Opposition leader Mahmadruzi Iskandarov is released in Moscow after the Tajik authorities' extradition request is turned down, but he is later kidnapped and rearrested in Tajikistan.

 2005 June - Russian border guards complete withdrawal, handing the task over to Tajik forces.